lsst-sqre/sqr-000/index.rst

 ---------------------------

 We plan to add the following fields to the :file:`metadata.yaml` schema.
+These metadata fields are not currently in use, and are liable change prior to implementation.

 description:
    A short 1-2 sentence description for document indices.